 Ivan Ohlobystin is a Russian actor, director, screenwriter, playwright, journalist and writer, creative director of Baon company.
-He was a priest at the Russian Orthodox Church.
+By the way, he was a priest at the Russian Orthodox Church.

-In 1992 he graduated from the Institute.
-He made his debut in the film The Leg directed by Nikita Tyagunov and won the award for Best Actor at the festival Youth-91 (Ivan starred under a pseudonym because of superstitions).
+In 1992 Ohlobystin graduated from the Institute.
+You know, the actor made his debut in the film The Leg directed by Nikita Tyagunov and won the award for Best Actor at the festival Youth-91.
+To tell the truth, Ivan starred under a pseudonym because of superstitions.

 In 1997, he played a role of a gangster in the film Mama Do not Cry.

 The first script of Ohlobystin was the film Freak in the genre of absurd comedy, which received recognition and was nominated for the Green Apple Gold Leaf prize.
 His film The Arbiter was represented at Kinotavr film festival and received an award in the category Films for the Elect.